Tour Dates: Monday 10th – Monday 17th October 2022 (St Mary’s to St Mary’s)

 DAY 1: Arrival St Mary’s

-Assuming the weather is good we will meet at St Mary’s airport during the morning.
-If flights are cancelled, there is still time to transfer to the Scillonian crossing by sea, so whatever the weather you will reach Scilly!
+You will be met by our local guide Will Wagstaff at St Mary’s airport after your flight from Land’s End.
+If flights are cancelled, due to poor weather, you will still have time to transfer to the Scillonian crossing by sea and be met at the St Mary’s harbour instead, so whatever the weather you will reach Scilly!

 Once on St Mary’s we will head to our hotel have coffee and head out for our first day birding on St Mary’s.
 It is the biggest of the islands and there is sure to be something of interest to go and see with Yellow-browed Warbler, Red-breasted Flycatcher or Richard’s Pipit being the most regular of the scarce birds to expect.
 We will explore the area around Porth Hellick Pool and Lower Moors which often hold a Spotted Crake or rarer wader and then the airfield where we have a good chance of finding rare pipits such as Richard’s Pipit or Red-throated Pipit.
 We will then continue to the beautiful small sandy coves at the north of the island looking for common migrants like Firecrest and Pied Flycatcher and the hope for something a little rarer.
 Overnight St Mary’s